DenchiSoft/VTubeStudio/README.md

 If you have any duplicate keys in the array, the error `PostProcessingUpdateRequestValueListContainsDuplicates` is returned and if any keys were invalid (not found) or values were invalid (failed to deserialize float, bool, etc., correctly), the error `PostProcessingUpdateRequestValueListInvalid` is returned.

+**How to actually turn an effect "on":** Effects can have many config entries.
+Each effect has at least one config entry (but can have many) that turns the effect "on" if that entry is greater than 0.
+In the `PostProcessingListResponse` payload, those configs (always float-type configs) are marked using `"activationConfig": true`.
+You can also look at the list of all effect configs, where those special configs are marked with `sets_active: True`, see: https://github.com/DenchiSoft/VTubeStudio/blob/master/Files/EffectConfigs.cs

 ### General usage advice

 You should not send this request at high frequencies, e.g. every frame.
 If you want to fade a value, use the `postProcessingFadeTime` field to set the appropriate fade time.
 Depending on the config combination, frequent updates *can* be okay, but you should carefully test things.
 The post-processing system is optimized for infrequent config updates, so make sure to check if your plugin causes any lag before publishing it.